cheerful/freckle-apidocs/content/v2/users.md

 ## Reactivate a Deactivated User

-This action reactivates a previously deactivated user, which allows the user to start using Freckle again.
+This action reactivates a previously deactivated user, which allows the user to start using Noko again.

-<p class="note warning">For accounts with subscriptions that include per-user pricing, calling this action may change the billing amount total for the next monthly billing cycle and/or change the next billing date if there is an active prepayment for this Freckle account.</p>
+<p class="note warning">For accounts with subscriptions that include per-user pricing, calling this action may change the billing amount total for the next monthly billing cycle and/or change the next billing date if there is an active prepayment for this Noko account.</p>

 ~~~
 PUT /users/:id/activate